 Play Final Fantasy IX and witness the majestic magnificent of Alexandria’s Castle, now compared that to the “puny-ness” of Fletz or Serdio’s castle in the Legend of Dragoon and you will see what I am talking about.
 It is almost as if the art crew in charged of the game had no grand visions that they could put into the game.
 With the possible exception of the Crystal Palace and a few other locales, everything else in here seems so stale and lifeless.

 The battle back grounds which are done in full 3-D like in the PS1 Final Fantasies, are decent as they depict perfectly whatever environment you find yourself fighting in.
 The fully polygonal 3-D over-world map however is very lackluster, the colors are bland and there isn’t much vegetation on them, and while you can rotate the camera 360 degrees while on the map, you can’t move freely, instead a doted line marks your path.
 Star Ocean 2’s world map looked better to me.

 The graphics during the battles match anything seen in the Final Fantasy series and the Dragoon Spells are impressive looking, the monsters and bosses look good but their design is terrible.

-Finally this brings us to the FMVs which are some of the best the PS1 has ever seen, it puts most of Squaresoft’s stuff before Chrono Cross and FFIX to shame.
-Unfortunately they don’t happen very often and when they do most of the time they are uninspired and pointless.
+Finally this brings us to the FMVs which are some of the best the PS1 has ever see.
+It puts most of Squaresoft’s stuff before Chrono Cross and FFIX to shame.
+Unfortunately, they don’t happen very often and when they do most of the time they are uninspired and pointless.